Instant Connection for Pixel Streaming

 #2.
 Codec Chaos: Footage That Makes Resolve Miserable

 Smartphone footage is the silent killer here.
-Variable frame rates, HEVC 10-bit clips, and highly compressed files push Resolve into weird behavior.
+Variable frame rates, HEVC 10-bit clips, screen recordings, drone clips, and highly compressed files can push Resolve into weird behavior.
 I’ve seen project timelines lock up because a single clip was recorded on a cheap Android phone at some strange bitrate.

 Resolve can handle most formats, but not all of them gracefully.
 When media is encoded in a way that doesn’t match your timeline or GPU expectations, playback stalls.
 Then the software freezes.
 Then it crashes.

 Optimized media fixes a lot of this.
-But many people don’t know that the problem came from codecs in the first place.
+Proxy media helps too.
+But many people don’t know that the problem came from codecs in the first place, so they waste an hour changing GPU settings when the real villain is one ugly phone clip.

 DaVinci Resolve render error stating “Render Job 1 Failed” due to a corrupted or unreadable video file.